-The NERC Recognised Experimental Geoscience (XG) facility is a suite of laboratories equipped to support experimental investigations of physical, chemical and coupled Earth processes across a range of conditions from ambient surficial environments, through subsurface aquifer and reservoir conditions to crustal and mantle processes.
+The NERC Recognised Experimental Geoscience (XG) facility is a suite of laboratories equipped to support experimental investigations of physical, chemical and coupled Earth processes.

 Many novel developments in geosciences and biology require safe and routine access to 'large-volume' fluid, gas and solid medium pressure vessel systems which operate at high pressure and at controlled temperature and gas speciation.
 Such systems require operation and maintenance in purpose-built, blast-proof environments by experienced personnel.
 The Edinburgh laboratories provide a core facility for a range of experimental work.